Nicetown–Tioga, Philadelphia: Demographics

 As of 2021, Nicetown–Tioga was 75.5% African American, 24.5% white.
 Though it is a predominantly black neighborhood, there is an increasingly significant number of Hispanics, particularly in the southeastern section near Hunting Park.

 Education

 Public libraries

 Free Library of Philadelphia operates the Nicetown–Tioga Branch at 3720 North Broad Street.
 The Free Library of Philadelphia also runs a Hot Spot location in Nicetown, operating out of Mercy Neighborhood Ministries, the purpose of which is to increase computer access to residents.

-Colleges

-La Salle University's south campus expands into the northern section of Nicetown–Tioga section, also known as the historic Belfield neighborhood.